veandco/go-sdl2/README.md

 Notes
 =====
+Some Linux distributions like Ubuntu and Fedora don't compile SDL2_mixer with MP3 support.
+You will need to recompile it with MP3 support from source.
+Refer to issue [#148](https://github.com/veandco/go-sdl2/issues/148) for instructions.

 A standalone Go SDL2 library _is_ being considered (read: figured out).
 That means users should be able to just go get go-sdl2 and compile it without the original C library.
 That could mean faster build times, more 'idiomatic' Go code, and hopefully more people interested in using and contributing to go-sdl2!

 Contributors